Funds for research for young investigators who are long-term ISN members to establish themselves as independent researchers.

 Payment and reporting requirements:

 - 80% of the amount granted will be transferred to a bank account of the applicant’s institution.
+That institution must the same as the institution named in the recommendation letter.
 Transfer to any private or individual bank account is not possible.

 - The Institution must agree that no indirect costs/overheads will be charged.